odm7341/dispatchDuck/README.md

 Note: Using the novideo and noaudio arguments either as a fragment or a cli argument will disable the stream variant detection.

+### Custom ffmpeg builds

+Place a custom 'ffmpeg' binary alongside the dispatchwrapparr.py script, and it'll use that version of ffmpeg than the one discovered in PATH

 ## ❤️ Shoutouts